 Although dividing rent based on square footage is an easy way to calculate each roommate’s share, some rooms are just more desirable than others—and are thus worth more.
 In talks with our friends and fellow roommates about their experiences splitting rent, this was by far the most popular option.

 Emma Damiani, a New York-based graphic designer, split the rent with four roommates based on how much sunlight each got, in conjunction with the room size itself.
-“I was in the smallest room with no sunlight at one point so I paid the least.
-One of roommates had her own bathroom and a ton of sunlight, so she paid the most.
-The numbers were kind of random.
-I think I picked the rent I was comfortable paying.
-Then everyone named a price, and we adjusted what was fair,” she says.
+“I was in the smallest room with no sunlight at one point so I paid the least,” she says.
+One of her roommates had her own bathroom and a ton of sunlight, so she paid the most.
+“Everyone named a price, and we adjusted what was fair.”

 You and your roommates could also assign a cost to each amenity and add it onto a fairly divided room price.
 We recommend making amenities cost no more than 2 to 5 percent of the total rent.
 In the case of the above floor plan, if the total rent was $2,000, a walk-in closet and balcony could cost $40 each, while the private bathroom would go for a little more at $100.
 This means the person in the larger bedroom would be paying $180 more than the person in the small bedroom ($1,180 versus $820).